HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators_Split_Dtypes.rst

 __or__                                   No       No       No      No    torch.Tensor
 __rshift__                               No       No       No      No    torch.Tensor
 __xor__                                  No       No       No      No    torch.Tensor
+_addmm_activation                        Yes      Yes      Yes     No    torch.Tensor
-abs                                      Yes      Yes      Yes     No    torch.Tensor abs\_                                    Yes      Yes      Yes     No    torch.Tensor absolute                                 Yes      Yes      Yes     No    torch.Tensor absolute\_                               Yes      Yes      Yes     No    torch.Tensor acos                                     Yes      Yes      No      No    torch.Tensor acos\_                                   Yes      Yes      No      No    torch.Tensor acosh                                    Yes      Yes      No      No    torch.Tensor acosh\_                                  Yes      Yes      No      No    torch.Tensor add                                      Yes      Yes      Yes     Yes   torch.Tensor add\_                                    Yes      Yes      Yes     Yes   torch.Tensor addbmm                                   Yes      Yes      Yes     Yes   torch.Tensor
+abs                                      Yes      Yes      Yes     No    torch.Tensor abs\_                                    Yes      Yes      Yes     No    torch.Tensor absolute                                 Yes      Yes      Yes     No    torch.Tensor absolute\_                               Yes      Yes      Yes     No    torch.Tensor acos                                     Yes      No       No      No    torch.Tensor acos\_                                   Yes      No       No      No    torch.Tensor acosh                                    Yes      No       No      No    torch.Tensor acosh\_                                  Yes      No       No      No    torch.Tensor add                                      Yes      Yes      Yes     Yes   torch.Tensor add\_                                    Yes      Yes      Yes     Yes   torch.Tensor addbmm                                   Yes      Yes      Yes     Yes   torch.Tensor